thiswillbeyourgithub/freshrss_python_api/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/freshrss-api)](https://pypi.org/project/freshrss-api/)
 [![License](https://img.shields.io/badge/license-GPLv3-blue)](LICENSE)

 A Python client for interacting with the FreshRSS Fever API.
-This library provides an easy-to-use interface for fetching items, marking items as read/unread, and managing feeds and categories in your FreshRSS instance.
+This library provides an easy-to-use interface for fetching items, marking items as read/saved/unsaved, and managing feeds and categories in your FreshRSS instance.

 ## Features

 - **Authentication**: Securely authenticate with your FreshRSS instance using your username and API password or environment variables.
-- **Item Management**: Fetch all items, unread items, or saved items.
-Mark items as read or unread.
+- **Item Management**: Fetch unread items, saved items, or items by ID or date range.
+Mark items as read, saved, or unsaved.
 - **Feeds & Groups**: Retrieve all feeds and groups (categories) from your FreshRSS instance.
-- **Pagination**: Efficiently fetch large numbers of items with pagination and customizable timeouts.
+- **Date-based Queries**: Fetch items between specific dates with the `get_items_from_dates()` method.
+- **Robust Error Handling**: Automatic retries for API requests with detailed error reporting.
 - **Type Safety**: Optional type checking with `beartype` for improved code reliability.
 - **Environment Variables**: Configure the client using environment variables for easier integration with CI/CD pipelines and containerized environments.
+- **Verbose Logging**: Optional detailed logging of API requests and responses using Loguru.

 ## Installation